yt-dlp/yt-dlp/README.md

     --max-views COUNT                Do not download any videos with more than COUNT views
     --match-filter FILTER            Generic video filter.
-Specify any key (see the "OUTPUT TEMPLATE" for a list of available keys) to match if the key is present, !key to check if the key is not present, key > NUMBER (like "comment_count
+Specify any key (see "OUTPUT TEMPLATE" for a list of available keys) to match if the key is present, !key to check if the key is not present, key>NUMBER (like "comment_count > 12", also
-                                     > 12", also works with >=, <, <=, !=, =) to
+                                     works with >=, <, <=, !=, =) to compare
-                                     compare against a number, key = 'LITERAL' (like "uploader = 'Mike Smith'", also works with !=) to match against a string literal and & to require multiple matches.
-Values which are not known are excluded unless you put a question mark (?) after the operator.
+                                     against a number, key = 'LITERAL' (like "uploader = 'Mike Smith'", also works with !=) to match against a string literal and & to require multiple matches.
+Values which
+                                     are not known are excluded unless you put a question mark (?) after the operator.
 For example, to only match videos that have been liked more than 100 times and disliked less than 50 times (or the dislike functionality is not available at the given service), but who also have a description, use --match-filter "like_count > 100 &
                                      dislike_count <?
-50 & description" .
+50 & description"
-    --no-match-filter                Do not use generic video filter (default) --no-playlist                    Download only the video, if the URL refers to a video and a playlist.
+    --no-match-filter                Do not use generic video filter (default) --no-playlist                    Download only the video, if the URL refers to a video and a playlist
-    --yes-playlist                   Download the playlist, if the URL refers to a video and a playlist.
+    --yes-playlist                   Download the playlist, if the URL refers to a video and a playlist
     --age-limit YEARS                Download only videos suitable for the given age
     --download-archive FILE          Download only videos not listed in the archive file.
-Record the IDs of all downloaded videos in it.
+Record the IDs of all downloaded videos in it
-    --break-on-existing              Stop the download process when encountering a file that's in the archive.
-    --break-on-reject                Stop the download process when encountering a file that has been filtered out.
-    --no-download-archive            Do not use archive file (default) --include-ads                    Download advertisements as well
+    --break-on-existing              Stop the download process when encountering a file that is in the archive --break-on-reject                Stop the download process when encountering a file that has been filtered out --no-download-archive            Do not use archive file (default) --include-ads                    Download advertisements as well
                                      (experimental)